jstonge/who-cited-simon/src/index.md

 # Simon says

 Here we do some Herbert Simonology.
 We start by looking at who is citing Simon over time, by categories.
+Then we look at the arc diagram of which subfields is most citing Simon.

 ## Timeseries